J-DubApps/get-chat-cmd/README.md

 # get-chat-cmd: AI PowerShell Command Generator

-This repository contains PowerShell functions that convert plain English requests into PowerShell commands using your chosen AI LLM.
+This repository contains PowerShell functions that convert plain English requests into PowerShell commands using your chosen AI/LLM.
 LLM outputs a PS command for review in console + copies the command to clipboard.

 ## Functions